nathanaelhoun/ade-ufc-onsevoitquand/README.md

 ## Deploy

 To avoid CORS issues, the ADE API has to be proxied by the app.
+The provided `netlify.toml` config includes this functionnality.

-Nginx config for reference:
+If you need it, here is the nginx config for reference:
 ```nginx
     location /api/v1/ {
         rewrite ^/api/v1/(.*)$ /jsp/custom/ufc/$1 break;